mssalvatore/parking-lot-generator/README.md

 out, feel free to contact me with any questions.

 ## Dependencies
-This application is packaged with <a href="https://getcomposer.org/doc/00-intro.md" target="_blank">Composer</a> and built using <a href="https://github.com/box-project/box2" target="_blank">Box</a>.
-The Makefile assumes that the box executible is in your path
+This application's dependencies are managed by <a href="https://getcomposer.org/doc/00-intro.md" target="_blank">Composer</a>.
+It is built using <a href="https://github.com/box-project/box2" target="_blank">Box</a>.
+The Makefile assumes that the box executable is in your path

 ## Parking Lot Diagram